vlantonov/KubernetesTutorial/README.md

 * k8s doesn't manage data persistence!

 #### Deployment & StatefulSet
+* Service: way to connect applications running inside your cluster.
+It gives your Pods a stable way to communicate, even if the Pods themselves keep changing.
 * The replica is connected to the same service
 * Service has two functionalities: permanent IP and load balancer
+* Deployment: Kubernetes object used to manage a set of Pods running your containerized applications.
+It provides declarative updates, meaning you tell Kubernetes what you want, and it figures out how to get there.
 * Deployment: define blueprints for pods and number of replicas
 * Deployment: abstraction of pods; can be created
 * Deployment: stateLESS Apps